dinismf/exoplanet_classification_thesis/README.md

     │   ├── split          <- The train/test split of the processed data.
     │   └── raw            <- The original, immutable data dump.
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
-    │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │